snl-dakota/dakota/docs/user/usingdakota/inputfile/responses.rst

 Field Data
 ~~~~~~~~~~

+..
+   TODO: This section needs a re-write

 Prior to Dakota 6.1, Dakota responses were always treated as scalar
 responses.
-That is, if the user specifies ``response_functions=5``,
+That is, if the user specified ``response_functions = 5``,
-Dakota treats the five responses as five separate scalar quantities.
+Dakota treated the five responses as five separate scalar quantities.
 There are some cases where responses are a "field" quantity, meaning
 that the responses are a function of one or more independent variables
 such as time and/or spatial location.
 In these cases, the responses